goodarzilab/SwitchFinder/README.md

 - RNApathfinder
 	- Download the RNApathfinder software from [here](http://bioinformatics.bc.edu/clotelab/RNApathfinder/srcTABU.tgz) to a specified folder
 	- unpack the archive with the command `tar -zxf srcTABU.tgz`
-	- pass the address of this folder as an argument to SwFinder scripts
+	- pass the address of this folder as an argument to SwitchFinder scripts
 - RNAstructure
 	- Download the RNAstructure software from [here](http://rna.urmc.rochester.edu/Releases/current/RNAstructureForLinux.tgz) or [here](https://rna.urmc.rochester.edu/RNAstructure.html)
 	- unpack the archive with the command `tar -zxf RNAstructureForLinux.tgz`
-	- pass the address of this folder as an argument to SwFinder scripts
+	- pass the address of this folder as an argument to SwitchFinder scripts

-Then, install SwFinder:
+Then, install SwitchFinder:
 ```
-pip install SwFinder
+pip install SwitchFinder
 ```
 ### Usage of the automatic pipeline
-First, download the example input file with [sequences](https://github.com/goodarzilab/SwFinder/blob/main/example_data/example_sequences.fa)<br>
+First, download the example input file with [sequences](https://github.com/goodarzilab/SwitchFinder/blob/main/example_data/example_sequences.fa)<br>
 Next, make sure that the Python requirements, along with RNApathfinder and RNAstructure, are installed Then, launch the pipeline with the command: <br>
 ```
-python SwFinder_pipeline.py --input_fastafile <path to example_sequences.fa> -out <path to the output folder> --temp_folder <path to the folder for temporary files> --RNAstructure_path <path to the RNAstructure installation directory> --RNApathfinder_path <path to the RNApathfinder installation directory>
+python SwitchFinder_pipeline.py --input_fastafile <path to example_sequences.fa> -out <path to the output folder> --temp_folder <path to the folder for temporary files> --RNAstructure_path <path to the RNAstructure installation directory> --RNApathfinder_path <path to the RNApathfinder installation directory>
 ```

 Input files: